Blue Streak (Conneaut Lake)

-The Blue Streak was a wooden roller coaster built in 1937 at Conneaut Lake Park in Conneaut Lake, Pennsylvania.
+Blue Streak was a wooden roller coaster built in 1938 at Conneaut Lake Park in Conneaut Lake, Pennsylvania.
 It was the only wooden coaster operating in the park, as well as the largest.
-The Blue Streak followed an out and back design.
-It was the 17th oldest wooden roller coaster in the United States, and it was one of two shallow coasters designed by Ed Vettel still operating until 2021.
-The Blue Streak first opened in 1938.
-Upon leaving the station, the train immediately entered a tunnel in the shape of an “S" and began a 78-foot-high climb up the lift hill.
-The train plummeted down the first drop, reaching up to a top speed of 50 mph, and went into a straightaway section of track.
-The straightaway was followed by two medium size hills, then a turnaround section that featured a slight dip as it turned the train back towards the station.
-The train then followed four smaller camel back hills, providing airtime, then entering the brake run and making a 360 degree turn back into the station.
+Blue Streak followed an out and back design.
+It was the 17th oldest wooden roller coaster in the United States, and it was one of two shallow coasters designed by Edward Vettel still in operation in 2019.
+Blue Streak opened in 1938, and operated inconsistently until 2019.
+It stood out of operation until 2022, when it was destroyed in a fire during demolition.

 History

-The Blue Streak underwent major renovations in 1997, 2002, and 2010.
-In 2002, one of the original 1938 Vettel trains was returned to service, replacing the silver National Amusement Devices Century Flyer train used since the 1960s.
-The Vettel train was again removed in 2011 pending repairs and restraint updates.
-The turnaround section of track was rebuilt.
+Blue Streak underwent major renovations in 1997, 2002, and 2010.

+The ride opened in 1938 with two Vettel trains.
+In the mid-1960s, these trains were retired and replaced by two National Amusement Devices (NAD) Century Flyer trains.
+In 2002, one of the Vettel trains was returned to service, replacing the NAD trains.
+In 2010, the ride returned one of the NAD trains to operation.
+The other NAD train was lost in the 2013 Beach Club fire, as it was being stored in the basement of the Beach Club.
+The Vettel train was removed from operation in 2011, pending repairs and restraint updates.
+It was stored in the station on display until the ride's demolition.
+The turnaround section of track was also rebuilt in 2011.
 For the 2016 season, the first drop was repaired and re-tracked.
 In 2018, the second drop was repaired and re-tracked.
 The ride received salvaged lumber from the Geauga Lake Raging Wolf Bobs coaster.